Mighty-O Donuts: Community involvement

 The company donates some of its earnings to educational and non-profit organizations.
 In addition, Mighty-O's work to strengthen the Seattle community is demonstrated through its participation in Bicycle Benefits and donating all excess unsold donuts to area hospitals, food pantries and non-profit events.
 One of their missions is to give back to the community by feeding the hungry.
 Their website brings awareness to hunger, specifically in Washington State, and highlights ways that the company works to combat this.
-Mighty-O works with local non-profit community outreach programs, including Operation Sack Lunch, to help combat hunger by donating their doughnuts to them.
+Mighty-O works with local non-profit community outreach programs, including Operation Sack Lunch, to help combat hunger by donating their donuts to them.
 Mighty-O holds progressive values, and has shown support for social justice movements, including Black Lives Matter and the LGBTQ+ community.
 Their support has been shown through their social media pages, company website, and donations to several causes.
 As a company, they have also called attention to the COVID-19 pandemic, and made efforts to ensure the safety of their employees and customers.
 Mighty-O sells a Covid-Relief Blend Coffee called 'We Got This Seattle' available at their Green Lake, Ballard, and Capitol Hill locations, and donates $2 from every bag sold to Seattle Foundation's COVID-19 Response Fund.
 Their website features several feed posts that highlight the importance of earth-friendly practices, with the goal of educating their audiences on how to be more sustainable.
 These posts include ways that people can engage in sustainable practices at home, as well as highlight ways that the company works to reduce their carbon footprint.
 In 2019, 5 years after the deadly 2014 mudslide near Oso, Washington, Mighty-O donated $4,000 to help build the Oso Landslide Memorial.